skippyr/libtmk/DOCS.md

 ## ❡ Reserved Names

-This library reserves all names starting with `tmk` and `_tmk`.
-The underscore at the start indicates that that name is reserved for the library implementation.
+This library reserves all names starting with `tmk`.

 ## ❡ Included Headers